Fluffernuttersandwich/Smorgasbord/README.md

 Then drag them from there into MO2, in the Yellow "Where you may choose to add compatible Mods..." section in the MO2 ModList.

 If Mods are double-nested, or missing a folder layer, you will need to fix that yourself.
+Look at known good mods to see what it's supposed to look like.

 ## Optional Overpowered Mods are to be enabled/disabled at a players discretion.
 But again, it's best practice to start a new game anytime you alter mods.